Decoder Tuning: Efficient Language Understanding as Decoding: Experiments

-Table~\ref{tab:results} presents the main few-shot learning results.
-From the results, we have the following observations: (1) \textbf{Overall, DecT outperforms the state-of-the-art baseline methods by a large margin (more than $5\%$ on average),} showing its superior performance.
-Across different tasks, DecT and baselines obtain similar results on some easy sentiment analysis and topic classification tasks.
-Specifically, we highlight that DecT is much more favorable on difficult datasets, such as Yahoo and FewNERD.
+\textbf{Overall, DecT outperforms the state-of-the-art baseline methods by a large margin (more than $3\%$ on average),} especially under extreme data scarcity, showing its superior performance.
+Across different tasks, DecT and baselines obtain similar results on some easy sentiment analysis and topic classification tasks, but we highlight that DecT is much more favorable on difficult datasets, such as Yahoo and FewNERD.
 While other baseline methods struggle to optimize well, DecT surpasses them significantly (about $10\%$ on Yahoo and $20\%$ on FewNERD under 16-shot setting compared with BBTv2 and ICL).

-(2) On stability, DecT also has consistently low variance and some baselines (ICL and RLPrompt) are highly unstable.
+On stability, DecT also has consistently low variance and some baselines (ICL, RLPrompt and PromptBoosting) are unstable.
 Given the difficulty of few-shot PTM adaptation, it is of great significance that the adaptation method is robust to random seeds.

-(3) On baselines, optimization-free methods, i.e. zero-shot prompt and ICL are strong baselines.
+On baselines, optimization-free methods, i.e. zero-shot prompt and ICL are strong baselines.
 However, as shown in the table, ICL gives the best results in the 1-shot setting, and it can hardly improve with more training data due to the input length restriction.
-Compared with them, merely optimizing the input prompts (ICL, BBT, and RLPrompt) show marginal improvements, showing the limitation of black-box prompt optimization.
-In contrast, BBTv2, which inserts additional learnable prompt tokens inside the PTM, is more powerful.
+To compare, merely optimizing the input prompts (BBT and RLPrompt) can hardly outperform them, showing the limitation of input-side prompt optimization.
+In contrast, two other baselines, BBTv2 and PromptBoosting, are more powerful because they either inserts additional learnable prompt tokens inside the PTM or ensembles the outputs of different prompts.
 With the superior results of DecT, we argue that output-side optimization is a promising way for MaaS PTM adaptation.